 CVS Pulls Enfamil Off Shelves Nationwide

 CVS in August 2018 pulled all powdered infant formula products off its shelves after customers complained that some of the packages had open seals.

 "The bag was in it like this, this particular sticker was not fully attached and when I opened it up this seal that wraps around was opened,” said one mother who purchased Enfamil from CVS.
-"This smells like typical baking flour,” she said pointing to the container she says was tampered with.
+"This smells like typical baking flour,” she said pointing to the container she said was tampered with.

-This has been reported in states across the U.S. - a woman was even arrested in Tucson, Arizona, after she was found guilty of swapping baby formula with flour at stores in that area, including 2 Walmart’s.
+This has been reported in states across the U.S. - a woman was even arrested in Tucson, Arizona, after she was found guilty of swapping baby formula with flour at stores in that area, including 2 Walmarts.

 Mead Johnson Accused of Selling Baby Formula Containing Bugs

-What are Enfamil Lawsuits Alleging?
+What are NEC Baby Formula Lawsuits Alleging?

-If your baby received Enfamil in a hospital or NICU, or if they developed necrotizing enterocolitis after taking Enfamil, you can file a lawsuit against the manufacturers with the help of our attorneys.
+If your baby received Enfamil in a hospital or NICU, or if they developed necrotizing enterocolitis after taking Enfamil, you can file a baby formula lawsuit against the manufacturers with the help of our attorneys.